Artistic and Production

-Faye is a 2014 Creative Workforce Fellow, a program of the Community Partnership for Arts and Culture, generously funded by Cuyahoga Arts and Culture.
+Faye Hargate is a Creative Workforce Fellow.
+The Creative Workforce Fellowship is a program of the Community Partnership for Arts and Culture.
+The Fellowship program is supported by the residents of Cuyahoga County through a public grant from Cuyahoga Arts & Culture.
 She is a performer, installation artist, educator, administrator and director.
 She joined the CPT staff as the Education Associate in 2009, after working at the theatre as an independent artist since 2007.
 As Education Associate, Faye aids in the creation and production of the original, ensemble-driven theatre works created by CPT's core education programs.
 She is the program director of CPT’s Brick City Theatre, working with youth who live in public housing, and leads the creation of 3-5 original works every year.
 Faye manages CPT’s professional development workshop series, coordinating master class opportunities with local, national and international artists.
 Collaborating with visual artist, Joan Hargate, Faye has led the creation of performance art installations: Royal Ann’s Preserve, Echoless Shore and Fellsalie.
 As an actor, she recently performed in Rusted Heart Broadcast, devised and directed by Raymond Bobgan.
 Other CPT credits include: Earth Plays, Akarui, Alibi: AtTENtionSpan‘12, Her Now Memory: Leap/Conceive‘11, Fever/Dream, Anna Bella Eema, Open Mind Firmament, Don’t Call Me Fat and The Other Shore.
 Prior to CPT, she was Associate Artistic Director of Cleveland’s Theater Ninjas from 2006-2009, with whom she collaboratively created The Beetlebug and The Bad Worm.
 She was an ensemble member of international theatre company Ici et La, performing in France and Portugal.
 Locally, she taught for Cleveland School of the Arts, Laurel School, Art House and Beck Center for the Arts.
 Faye is a graduate of the two-year professional theatre program at Ecole Jacques Lecoq (Paris, France) and holds a BA degree in Religious Studies and Theatre from Bowdoin College (Brunswick, Maine).
 She also trained with Cleveland’s Inlet Dance Theatre.

 Emily Ritger (New Play Associate)